apollographql/apollo-ios/docs/source/fetching-queries.md

 Because the above query won't fetch `appearsIn`, this property is not part of the returned result type and cannot be accessed here.

-<h2 id="cache-policy">Specifying a cache policy</h2>
+## Specifying a cache policy

-As explained in more detail in [the section on watching queries](watching-queries.html), Apollo iOS keeps a normalized client-side cache of query results and allows queries to be loaded from the cache.
+As explained in more detail in [the section on watching queries](/watching-queries/), Apollo iOS keeps a normalized client-side cache of query results and allows queries to be loaded from the cache.

 `fetch(query:)` takes an optional `cachePolicy` that allows you to specify when results should be fetched from the server, and when data should be loaded from the local cache.